celo-org/celo-monorepo/packages/docs/operations-manual/key-management.md

 Because the Validator signing key is constantly in use to sign consensus messages, Validator key rotation is a bit trickier.
 Here is a recommended procedure for rotating the signing key of an active and elected validator:

 1. Create a new Validator instance as detailed in the [Deploy a Validator](../getting-started/running-a-validator.md#deploy-a-validator) section of the getting started documentation.
-Wait for the new instance to sync before proceeding.
+When using a proxy, additionally create a new proxy and peer it with the new validator instance, as described in the same document.
+Wait for the new instances to sync before proceeding.

   {% hint style="warning" %}
   Before proceeding to steps 2 and 3, ensure there is sufficient time until the next epoch to complete both when rotating ECDSA and BLS keys together.